Find Affordable College Courses

 Wildlife majors at DelVal take out an average of $26,000 in student loans while working on their egree.

-Out of the 5 schools in the Middle Atlantic Region that were part of this year’s ranking, California University of Pennsylvania landed the # 4 spot on the list.
-Located in the small suburb of California, Cal U is a public college with a moderately-sized student population.
+A rank of #4 on this year’s list means California University of Pennsylvania is a great place for wildlife management students.
+Located in the suburb of California, Cal U is a public school with a medium-sized student population.

 Out of the 5 schools in the Middle Atlantic Region that were part of this year’s ranking, Paul Smiths College of Arts and Science landed the # 5 spot on the list.
-Paul Smith's College is a small private not-for-profit school located in the rural area of Paul Smiths.
+Paul Smith's College is a fairly small private not-for-profit school located in the rural area of Paul Smiths.

 The average amount in student loans that wildlife majors at Paul Smith's College take out is $25,896.
 Assuming that a graduate chooses a 10-year repayment plan, the average monthly loan payment is $338.